 Geofencing has definitely taken marketing and customer service to the next level.
 The popularity of smart, GPS-enabled, and location-aware mobile devices has paved the way for this modern science fiction-like technology.

 So, in a sea of social, web and mobile users, how do you find your exact audience?
 The answer is – with the help of Geofencing.
 You can locate your customers and prospects and send them your most convincing marketing pitch – which increases the chances of a sale.
-The technology can also help you address the customer issues and queries within a targeted geofence.
+The technology can also help you address customer issues and queries within a targeted geofence.

-Every business has some unique services or solutions for their unique buyers.
+Every business has unique services or solutions for its unique buyers.
 For example, iCustomLabel is a website that custom designs stickers and labels in bulk.
 The ideal customers for them are companies, manufacturers, resellers, gift shops, local people and event organizers that often need different types of stickers and labels.
 The company can provide a high level of personalized customer experience – deciphering the location and interests of their customers with the help of geofencing marketing.